 - Industry Mentor

-- Organization mentor
+- Organization Mentor

 Politics in the organizations are constantly changing.
 It is important to be knowledgeable about the values, strategies and products that are within your company, but also when these things are changing.
 An organization mentor can clarify missions and strategies, and give clarity when needed.
 Also this program helps to understand company culture and integrate faster.

-- Work process mentor
+- Work Process Mentor